tardisx/netgiv/README.md

     host-B$ netgiv | psql restoredb

-Note that since netgiv uses a persistent server, there is no need to setup both ends of the pipeline in advance.
+Note that since netgiv uses a persistent server, there is no need to setup both ends of the pipeline in advance (compared to netcat or similar tools).

 All data is encrypted in flight (though not in the temporary files on the server).
 Access to the server is granted by an authentication token (preshared key) of your choice.